hemamalinibaskar/CognoRise-Infotech/README.md

 Usage Guidelines:

-=Navigate through the menu options to add students, add courses, register/drop courses, and display student details.
+-Navigate through the menu options to add students, add courses, register/drop courses, and display student details.
 -Follow on-screen prompts and instructions for each operation.

 Project 4: Calculator App 🧮